 The Remuneration Committee met four times in 2016.
 The Committee discussed the performance appraisal of the members of the Executive Board in 2015 and their individual targets for 2016.
 The remuneration policy for Supervisory Board members was reviewed.
-This resulted in a proposal to adjust the remuneration of the Supervisory Board, which was approved by the Annual General Meeting in May 2016.
+This resulted in a proposal to adjust the remuneration of the Supervisory Board, which was approved by the Annual General Meeting of Van Lanschot NV in May 2016.